jean-pierreBoth/probminhash/README.md

 **A new minwise Hashing Algorithm for Jaccard Similarity Estimation** Otmar Ertl 2017-2018 Cf [superminhash Ertl](https://arxiv.org/abs/1706.05698)

-This algorithm runs on unweighted objects and can sketch billions of objects on a laptop.
+This algorithm runs on unweighted objects and can sketch on a laptop billions of objects into f32/f64 vectors.
 The hash values are computed by the *sketch* method or can be computed before entering SuperMinHash methods.
-In this case (pre-hashed values) the structure just computes permutation according to the paper.

 It runs in one pass on data so it can be used in streaming.

+A variant of this algorithm, **Superminhash2**, sketch data into u32/u64 vectors but is slower.
+It is accessed with the **sminhash2** feature.

 * SetSketch